Musicminion/Musicminion/README.md

 - 🌱 Special thanks to the course of the School of Software, Shanghai Jiaotong University, which provided scientific guidance for my programming study
 - 💞️ I’m more looking to collaborate those who are responsible especially in a team work.In the meantime, I will also try my best!
 - 📫 How to reach me?
 Please email at me via zhangziqian@sjtu.edu.cn!
+- Currently learning: Advanced Data Structure, OS, Software testing, Cloud OS, these repo will be public at the end of these semester

 <!---